OraOpenSource/apex-nitro/docs/troubleshooting.md

 APEX Nitro uses an HTTP header variable to communicate between the local files and the APEX application (with web sockets).

-When APEX Nitro is launched, [this part](https://github.com/OraOpenSource/apex-nitro/blob/master/lib/gulp/browsersync.js#L21) initializes the HTTP variable.
-Unfortunately, this is not supported on an HTTP server from Oracle Forms (Weblogic).
+When APEX Nitro is launched it initializes the HTTP header variable.
+Unfortunately, this is not supported on an HTTP server from Weblogic.

 See https://github.com/OraOpenSource/apex-nitro/issues/223 for more details.